rudderlabs/keydb/README.md

 - `POST /get` - Check key existence
 - `POST /put` - Add keys with TTL
 - `POST /info` - Get node information (e.g. node ID, cluster size, addresses, hash ranges managed by that node, etc...)
 - `POST /createSnapshots` - Create snapshots and upload them to cloud storage
 - `POST /loadSnapshots` - Downloads snapshots from cloud storage and loads them into BadgerDB
 - `POST /scale` - Scale the cluster
-- `POST /scaleComplete` - Complete scaling operation
 - `POST /updateClusterData` - Update the scaler internal information with the addresses of all the nodes that comprise the cluster
 - `POST /autoScale` - Automatic scaling with retry and rollback logic
 - `POST /hashRangeMovements` - Get hash range movement information (supports snapshot creation and loading)